microsoft/fabricrealtimelab/modules/module06a.md

 ## 4. Import additional data

 In order the make the reports more interesting, we need a bit more data to work with.
 For both the lakehouse and data science modules, additional historical data can be imported to supplement the data that is already being ingested.
 In this step, we'll run a notebook that downloads and imports this data into the *raw_stock_data* table.
+The notebook works by looking at the oldest data in the table, prepending the historical data.

 Click on your workspace to view all items in your *RealTimeWorkshop* workspace and open the *Lakehouse 1 - Import Data* notebook.
 If you have trouble finding items as your workspace grows, you can view only the notebooks by clicking the filter and selecting *Notebook*: